 Avant and Interplast – helping rebuild lives

-Interplast is a not-for-profit organisation working to improve the quality of life for people with a disability resulting from congenital or acquired medical conditions such as cleft lip and palate or burn scar contractures.
-Their focus is on providing free surgical treatment for patients who would otherwise not be able to afford these services.
+Interplast is a not-for-profit organisation working to improve the quality of life for people with a disability resulting from congenital or acquired medical conditions such as; cleft lip and palate or burn scar contractures.
+They focus on providing free surgical treatment for patients, who would otherwise not be able to afford these services.

 Through the Avant and Interplast Student Placement Program, Avant recognises the critical work of Interplast in changing not only the lives of their patients, but the medical students who take part in the program.

 A severed hand, shark bite, burns and cleft palates, these are just some of the injuries and congenital conditions that Charlie Jeong witnessed first-hand during his time with the Interplast volunteer surgical team.

 Charlie, a medical student from the University of Newcastle was the lucky recipient of the 2018 Avant and Interplast Student Placement program.
 In March 2019 he travelled to Fiji to observe the life changing work of the Interplast team.